Mechanical Engineering (MENG)

 Overall GPA must be at least 3.3 (on the 4.0 point system).
 International students whose universities do not mark on this system should rank in the top 10 percent of their class or graduate in the high first division with distinction.
-GRE (quantitative) must be at least 675.
+GRE (quantitative) must be >153 (>675 if taken prior to August 2011).
 The GRE is mandatory for international students and can be waived only in exceptional circumstances.
 The GRE is optional but highly recommended for students with degrees from ABET-accredited schools in the United States.
 All international students are required by UMBC to have a TOEFL score of at least 550; however, the Department of Mechanical Engineering requires that this score be at least 600 written exam and 80 internet based exam.
 In addition, international students must take and pass an English oral examination upon arrival on campus to determine whether they should take remedial English.
-More details on the mechanical engineering faculty and the graduate program can be found in the Department of Mechanical Engineering Graduate Handbook.
+More details on the Mechanical Engineering faculty and the graduate program can be found in the Department of Mechanical Engineering Graduate Handbook.

-All original application documents must be sent directly to the Graduate School:
+All original application documents must be sent directly to the UMBC Graduate School:

 University of Maryland, Baltimore County Graduate School

 Do not send applications to the Department of Mechanical Engineering.
 Students may, however, communicate with the department regarding the status of their application by letter to the Mechanical Engineering graduate coordinator, by fax at 410-455-1052 or by e-mail to megrad@ umbc.edu.
 Note: Applications will be kept on file in the Department of Mechanical Engineering for one year.

 The department is located in the Engineering (ENGR) Building and has developed research and instructional laboratories with state-of-the-art equipment, instruments and machines.
 The department continues to maintain research facilities in the Technology Research Center at UMBC.
 Special research facilities are dedicated to studies in the three areas of specialization of the department.